jonclayden/RNifti/README.md

 ## Use in pure C++ projects

 Thanks to contributions from [Matt Hall](https://github.com/soolijoo), it is possible (as of package version 0.7.0) to use the `NiftiImage` C++ class in standalone C++ projects.
-The [`standalone` directory](https://github.com/jonclayden/RNifti/tree/master/standalone) provides a minimal example, and its contents can be copied to a new directory (including symlinked files) as a new project template.
+The [`standalone` directory](https://github.com/jonclayden/RNifti/tree/master/standalone) provides a minimal example, as well as further documentation, and its contents can be copied to a new directory (including symlinked files) as a new project template.